hesmith1029/DragDropTreeWithAbstractItemModel/README.md

 # DragDropTreeWithAbstractItemModel
-PyQt TreeView with AbstractItemModel with Drag and Drop and SQL Data Source Getting a full blown TreeView linked to an implementtion of QAbstractItemModel has been an effort.
+PyQt TreeView with AbstractItemModel with Drag and Drop and SQL Data Source.
+Getting a full blown TreeView linked to an implementtion of QAbstractItemModel has been an effort.
 Lots of snippets and limited models.
 But no complete project that I could learn from.
 So I thought I would put this up so maybe others can learn.